 —Address on West India

+This statue is not a part of the National Statuary Hall Collection.
 The Joint Committee on the Library approved the statue's acceptance into the joint art collection of the Capitol; the Congress approved its unveiling on June 19, 2013, a date also known as Juneteenth that commemorates the arrival in Galveston, Texas, of Union troops who brought the news that the Emancipation Proclamation had abolished slavery in the states then in rebellion.

 Sculptor Steven Weitzman was born in New York City in 1952 and began his artistic career as an illustrator and painter.
 Since the 1980s he has worked increasingly in sculpture, with a significant accomplishment being a 1985 work dedicated on the grounds of the United Nations in New York City.